seapagan/fastapi-template/docs/index.md

 !!! warning "ALPHA Status!"
     This documentation is currently **Alpha** status and I have much still to add.

+!!! danger "Version Refactor"

+    This template versioning has been refactored to start from **Verison 0.4.0** .
+The original template was written for my own use and probably promoted to V 1.0.0 before it should have been, and there have been many updates and fixes since then.

+    I will keep the old releases available for those who wish to use them (for now a short time).
+I think it's better to do this now before there are more users who need to update their projects to future versions.

+    All releases from now on will also contain a Git patch to upgrade from the previous version.
+This will be in the form of a `.patch` file which can be applied to their project using the `git apply` command.
+This will be documented in the release notes.

 ## Features

 This template is a ready-to-use boilerplate for a FastAPI project.
 It has the